gemshub/GEMSGUI/Run_Reactoro.md

 * Do the same to ~/gitGEMS3/standalone

-* The GEMS-Reactoro library uses [ZeroMQ](https://github.com/zeromq/libzmq)  core engine in C++ implements ZMTP/3.1 and header-only C++ binding for [libzmq](https://github.com/zeromq/cppzmq) as thirdparty dependency.
-To install  in a terminal ~/standalone/gemserver$ execute the following:
+* The GEMS-Reactoro library uses [ZeroMQ](https://github.com/zeromq/libzmq)  core engine in C++ implements ZMTP/3.1 and header-only
+* C++ binding for [libzmq](https://github.com/zeromq/cppzmq) as thirdparty dependency.
+* To install the ~/standalone/gemserver$, go into a terminal, and execute the following:

 ```sh